Travel

 The Orient Express: Train of thought

 "Marquetry and upholstering for the overstuffed chairs were painstakingly recreated, as were the fabulous oriental carpets.
-Tiffany lamps and gleaming brass fixtures added to the resurgent mix.
-Finally, in May 1982, the Orient Express was 'resumed' in an emotional inaugural run."
+Tiffany lamps and gleaming brass fixtures added to the resurgent mix."

 San Sebastian, Basque country